As-salamu alaykum: In Islam

 The final Prophet said, "None of you will enter paradise until you believe and you will not believe until you love one another.
 Shall I not tell you about something which, if you do it, you will love one another?
-Spread salaam amongst yourselves."
+Spread salām amongst yourselves."'

+It is also stated that one should give the Salam greeting upon entering a house.
+This is based upon a verse of the Quran: